 Team building events are a dime a dozen.
 In fact, any event you host as an employer for your employees is an opportunity to promote teamwork and help them bond.
 However, wherever you are in your journey as a company will determine which sort of event will be the most successful to your goal.
 Following are three of the most common an effective team building events.

-The summer party, summer barbecue, or most commonly, the company picnic is a big event for most companies because it offers an opportunity to really go all out.
-All company outing ideas are great because they give your employees the chance to get out of the office, get active, have fun, and enjoy the best parts of summer.
+The summer company party, summer company barbecue, or most commonly, the company picnic, is a significant event employees look forward to.
+An opportunity for employers to go all out, the company picnic offers employers the chance to get out of the office, get active together, have fun playing competitive games together, and enjoy the best parts of summer as a team.

 To plan the ultimate team building event (of any kind), you will want to follow these key steps: